dsalomoni/bdb-2022/README.md

 ## Start the Jupyter notebook

 Remember to **change the password** to access Jupyter (parameter `JUPYTER_TOKEN` in the command below).
 Once the Docker container is started, connect to http://127.0.0.1:8888.
-Note that with the command below access is only permitted from the PC where Docker is running.
+Note anyway that with the command below access is only permitted from the PC where Docker is running.

 ### If you run Linux or MacOS: